 Your income on your Montana tax return begins with your Federal Adjusted Gross Income.
-You need to refer to your federal income tax instructions for detailed information about how to complete lines 1 through 7 and Form 2, Schedule 1, on page 2.
+Refer to your federal income tax instructions for detailed information about how to complete Form 2, lines 1 through 11 and Form 2, Schedule 1, on page 3.
 Selected lines have been identified in these instructions to provide additional information about specific Montana tax details.
 If you were required to complete and include a federal schedule for any of the items on these lines, also include those schedules when you submit your Montana tax return.

-Lines 1 through 7
+Lines 1 through 11

-On lines 1 through 7, enter the amounts corresponding to your federal tax return Form 1040.
-Complete the Form 2, Schedule 1 on page 2, if needed.
+On lines 1 through 11, enter the amounts corresponding to your federal tax return Form 1040.
+Complete the Form 2, Schedule 1 on page 3, if needed.

-Line 3b - Ordinary Dividends
+Line 3b-Ordinary Dividends.
 Enter the total ordinary dividends that you reported on your federal Form 1040, line 3b.
 Montana taxes all dividends as ordinary dividends and does not have a specific qualified dividend tax rate.

-Lines 4a and 4b - IRAs, Pensions and Annuities

-IRA distributions, pensions and annuities may entitle you to a partial exemption.
-See the Montana Subtractions Schedule, line 34, and related instructions.
+Lines 4a-5b-IRA Distributions, Pensions and Annuities.
+IRA distributions, pensions, and annuities may entitle you to a partial exemption.
+See the Montana Subtractions Schedule, line 35, and related instructions.

-Line 5a and 5b - Taxable Social Security Benefits
+Line 6a and 6b-Taxable Social Security Benefits.
 Your Montana taxable amount of Social Security benefits may be different than your federal taxable amount if your Montana Adjusted Gross Income differs from your Federal Adjusted Gross Income.
-First, Montana grants a partial exemption for pension and annuity income to some taxpayers.
+First, Montana grants a partial exemption for pension, annuity, and IRA income to some taxpayers.
 Second, the state uses the adjusted gross income after Montana additions and subtractions, including the exemption amount, to determine the taxable and excludable portion of your benefits.
-These adjustments to your taxable amount of benefit must be reported on the Montana Additions Schedule on page 3 or the Montana Subtractions Schedule on page 4.
+These adjustments to your taxable amount of benefit must be reported on the Montana Additions Schedule on page 4 or the Montana Subtractions Schedule on page 5.